San Francisco and Oakland Helicopter Airlines: History

 The airline was declared bankrupt in July 1970 and by the end of the year, destinations had been reduced to Marin, Berkeley, SFO, and OAK.
 In 1973-1974, Emeryville replaced Berkeley as one of their reduced destinations.
 According to the October 26, 1975 SFO Helicopter Airlines timetable, 53 flights were being operated on a daily basis with an additional 26 flights being operated every day except on Saturdays with service being flown from San Francisco International Airport, Oakland International Airport, Marin County and Emeryville.

-They disappeared from the Official Airline Guide in 1976.
+A mechanics strike in 1976 exacerbated difficulties for the airline and they disappeared from the Official Airline Guide that year.

 SFO Helicopter Airlines resumed scheduled passenger service by 1983.
 According to the July 1, 1983 Pocket OAG, 22 round trip flights were being operated every weekday with Bell 206 helicopters between San Francisco International Airport and Oakland International Airport.
 This same referenced OAG also lists competition from another helicopter airline on the SFO-OAK route: Spirit Heliporter operating 25 round trip flights every weekday with Bell 206 helicopters with this same company also flying 24 round trip flights every weekday between SFO and China Basin in San Francisco.
 By 1985, the OAG listed SFO Helicopter service between SFO and OAK and also between SFO and the Oakland Convention Center with all flights being operated with Bell 206 helicopters.